Kanban for Software Teams

 Cumulative Flow Diagram

-Reading a CFD can provide us with each of the fundamental measurements of flow, namely Lead Time, Throughput and WIP.
+Reading a CFD can provide us with each of the fundamental measurements of flow, namely Cycle Time, Throughput and WIP.
 One can see from the above example CFD chart that after day 7 the work arrival rate has increased while throughput has been unable to keep up.
-This has caused an increase in WIP, and a consequent increase in Lead Time.
-Anytime the arrival rate exceeds the departure rate (or throughput – the processing rate per item), WIP will accumulate and Lead Times will increase per Little’s Law.
+This has caused an increase in WIP, and a consequent increase in Cycle Time.
+Anytime the arrival rate exceeds the departure rate (or throughput – the processing rate per item), WIP will accumulate and Cycle Times will increase per Little’s Law.
 The CFD is a powerful tool for diagnosing problems in a system.
-This data provides the team with the data needed to decide what actions are needed to improve Lead Time.
-The relative priority of all proposed improvement initiatives should be directly proportional to their impact on reducing lead time.
+This data provides the team with the data needed to decide what actions are needed to improve Cycle Time.
+The relative priority of all proposed improvement initiatives should be directly proportional to their impact on reducing Cycle Time.

 Another useful tool in bringing focus to Cycle Time improvement is the Cycle Time Histogram.
 This is a chart showing the distribution of delivery cycle times (for example for User Story cycle time in days) by frequency.
 Cycle Time is the time from development starts to done.